github/archive-program/GUIDE.md

 Generally, dependencies are itemized inside source code files, usually at the very top, and each time the compiler or interpreter finds a dependency, it looks for it in a set of predefined directories.
 Because the dependency tree for a project can be very complex, it is sometimes itemized in its entirety in a single file within a project known as a package list.
 For instance, Ruby projects may have a Gemfile for this purpose, and JavaScript projects may have a package.json file.
 This allows a kind of tool known as package management software to fetch all the dependencies for a project at once, from one or more Internet servers.

 In the case of this archive, it is likely that the dependencies for any given project exist elsewhere in the archive.
-In order to find a dependency in the archive, one must first discover the correspondence between the name of the dependency in the source code or the package list; and second, use the master index in the guide reel, or, in its absence, the indexes at the front of each reel, to determine on which reel and frame(s) the repository in question can be found.
+In order to find a dependency in the archive, one must first discover the name of the dependency in the source code or the package list, the exact details of which vary by language and framework, and then use the master index in the guide reel, or, in its absence, the indexes at the front of each reel, to determine on which reel and frame(s) the repository in question can be found.

 ### Open source